Eric Teichman: Murder

 On 3 December 1944, whilst at home at Honingham Hall, his estate in Norfolk, England, Teichman heard the sound of gunfire nearby.
 He went out to confront two poachers (Private George E. Smith of Pittsburgh and Private Leonard S. Wijpacha of Detroit) who were trespassing in the grounds of his estate.
 Both intruders were American soldiers based at a nearby USAAF airfield and each was armed with an M1 carbine.
 Teichman was killed during the confrontation, receiving a fatal gunshot wound to the head.

+On December 4, all of the soldiers in Smith and Wijpacha's section were ordered to turn in their arms as part of the investigation.
+Casts of footprints left by the two perpetrators were also made.
+Wijpacha was questioned by his superiors on 6 December and confronted with this evidence, at which point he confessed.
+Smith was arrested the next day and admitted to shooting Teichman.

 Private Smith (army serial number: 33288266) was given a psychological examination in January 1945, subsequently court-martialled at RAF Attlebridge with a conviction of murder.
-He was executed by hanging on the gallows at HMP Shepton Mallet on 8 May 1945 (i.e. VE day), despite appeals for clemency, including from Lady Ellen Teichman.
+He was executed by hanging on the gallows at HMP Shepton Mallet on 8 May 1945 (i.e. VE Day), despite appeals for clemency, including from Lady Ellen Teichman.
 His companion, Private Wijpacha was charged with being an accessory to murder, but was not sentenced to death.
 Smith's remains are buried in grave 52, row 3 in Oise-Aisne American Cemetery Plot E, France.

 Teichman was buried in the churchyard of St Andrew's Church, Honingham.
 His grave is in the corner plot, directly in line with the now-demolished Honingham Hall.
 His widow was buried in the same grave in 1969.